sorry-cypress/sorry-cypress/README.md

 ### Drivers

-The `director` uses "drivers" for different aspects of its functionality.
+The `director` uses "drivers" that define different aspects of its functionality.

 #### Execution driver